Back to Blog

 • proven capability to identify and weaponize new vulnerabilities quickly,

-• preference for systemic, one‑to‑many attacks against critical enterprise platforms, and
+• preference for systemic, one‑to‑many attacks against critical enterprise platforms,

-• focus on large, data‑rich organizations in the U.S., Canada, and Europe,
+• focus on large, data‑rich organizations in the U.S., Canada, and Europe, and

 Priority defensive actions include: